makersacademy/rps-challenge/README.md

 So that I can go up against the player
 I would like to be able to given a random choice of rock, paper or scissors

-I attempted to code this in game.rb and wrote a unit test for it but also couldn't quite figure this out.
+I attempted to code this in game.rb.

 -